 The Adult offender population impacts all levels of government and communities in multiple ways.
 It is a group that can attract attention on a case by case basis associated with some tragic event but quickly disappears after the story runs its course.
 There is no organized advocacy working to sustain the public's attention on the needs of this unique population.
 The term "offender" can have a strong negative connotation and a stigma of its own that has an effect on many levels.
+In a memo sent November 1, 2016, by then Washington State Acting Corrections Secretary Dick Morgan, the term "offender" would be replaced in policies and programs with the term "individuals," "students" or "patients."
 Yet, how each individual became a criminal justice statistic, and further marginalized, often originated in a chaotic or violent family environment, chronic homelessness, unemployment, poor education, substance abuse, mental health issues, physical disabilities, cultural isolation or many of these combined.
 Identifying this diverse group as a special population with specific needs is a first step in formulating a collaborative plan along the entire human services continuum to collectively work toward the shared goal of reducing recidivism.